 Current technology has progressed to a point that small unmanned aerial systems (SUAS), essentially hobby sized remote controlled airplanes and helicopters, are more accessible now than ever before, both in terms of their relatively low prices and ease of flight control for new RC pilots.
-Quadcopters like the DJI Phantom series seem almost ubiquitous now – they are everywhere.
+Quadcopters like the DJI consumer and prosumer Phantom and Mavic lines seem almost ubiquitous now – they are everywhere.
 Cameras, too, have come along way; they are smaller, lighter, shoot in much higher resolutions and have better lenses.
-It was only a matter of time before the two would be paired using relatively sophisticated, but also inexpensive, electronic image stabilization gimbals making video and photographic aerial imagery easy, affordable and fun!
+It was only a matter of time before the two would be paired using relatively sophisticated, but also inexpensive, electronic image stabilization gimbals making a video and photographic aerial imagery easy, affordable and fun!

 Check our latest review on the Top 7 Drones for Your Aerial Video Business Now